 Effective working together depends on an open approach and honest relationships between colleagues and between agencies.

 Staff must be confident and able to professionally disagree and challenge decision-making as an entirely legitimate activity; a part of our professional responsibility to promote the best safeguarding practice.
-Staff are encouraged to press for re-consideration if they believe a decision to act/not act in response to a concern raised about ac child is wrong.
+Staff are encouraged to press for re-consideration if they believe a decision to act/not act in response to a concern raised about a child is wrong.
 In such cases the WSCB Case Resolution Protocol and escalation policy is used if necessary.

 If we are on the receiving end of a professional challenge, we see this as an opportunity to reflect on our decision making.

 Whistleblowing